Couchers-org/couchers/app/backend/readme.md

 ```sh
 docker run --pull always --rm -w /app -v $(pwd):/app registry.gitlab.com/couchers/grpc ./generate_protos.sh
 ```
-If you have **any trouble**, send Aapeli a message on Slack.
-He's more than happy to spend a bit of time helping you set things up!

 ### Q: How do I log in or sign up when developing?

 **A**: If you are using the local backend, you can log in with the username "aapeli" and the password "Aapeli's password".
 This comes from the [dummy data](https://github.com/Couchers-org/couchers/blob/develop/app/backend/src/data/dummy_users.json).
 For emails, see the next question.

 If you are using the live dev api ("next"/staging), it will send you real emails so you can sign up.
 However, all links will point to next.couchershq.org.
 If you want to open them with the couchers frontend you are working on locally, change the links to http://localhost:3000/rest/of/the/url.

+If you have **any trouble**, send Aapeli a message on Slack.
+He's more than happy to spend a bit of time helping you set things up!

 ### Q: How do I receive emails like the signup confirmation email in local dev?

-A: First doublecheck what port the DB is listening on - run `docker compose up postgres` and it should say something like `listening on IPv6 address "::", port 6545`.
+**A**: First doublecheck what port the DB is listening on - run `docker compose up postgres` and it should say something like `listening on IPv6 address "::", port 6545`.
 Then doublecheck you have the right password.
 There are TWO passwords - one for the test db and one for the normal db!
 See app/postgres.dev.env and app/postgres.test.env